U.S. Department of State Seal

 • Age of Adopting Parents:

-• In the case of a single parent adopting a child, the PAP must be no more than:
+• If single, the PAP must be no more than:

-• 45 years of age if adopting a child age four or younger;
+• 45 years of age if adopting a child aged four years or younger;

-• 50 years of age if adopting a child above four years and younger than eight years; or
+• 50 years of age if adopting a child between five and eight years; or

-• 55 years of age if adopting a child age eight years and older.
+• 55 years of age if adopting a child aged eight years and older.

-• In the case of a couple adopting a child, the couple’s combined age must be no more than:
+• If married, the PAPs combined age must be no more than:

-• 100 years if adopting a child between four and eight,
+• 100 years if adopting a child between four and eight years, or

 • 110 years if adopting a child eight years and older.